osg-htc/docs/docs/data/stashcache/install-cache.md

   that VO must also allow the cache in its `AllowedCaches` list.
   See the page on [getting your VO's data into StashCache](/data/stashcache/vo-data).
 - There must be an authenticated XRootD instance on the cache server.
-- There must be a `DN` attribute in the resource with the DN of the cert used by the authenticated XRootD instance.
+- There must be a `DN` attribute in the resource registration with the [subject DN](/security/host-certs#before-starting) of the host certificate

-This is an example of a cache server that serves all public data:
+This is an example registration for a cache server that serves all public data:
 ```yaml
   MY_STASHCACHE_CACHE:
     FQDN: my-cache.example.net